Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

 Note that variance is shown for both the simulation results (circles) and RNN predictions (triangles) in Fig.~\ref{fig:full-design}; for the regression model, the variance comes from cross-fold validation.
 Large uncertainty around the targets -- especially (h) -- reveals low confidence in the ensemble to predict successful candidates.
-The ensemble prediction uncertainty generally seems to be commensurate with the observed error from simulations.
+The ensemble prediction uncertainty generally seems to be smaller than the actual error observed in MD simulations.

+The sequences selected by the screening procedure the archetypal structures in Fig.~\ref{fig:full-design}(a) are shown in Fig.~\ref{fig:sequences-archetypes}.
+To reiterate, these five sequences are the ones predicted by the RNN to lie closest to a target $Z_t$ from among all possible candidates.
+In the figure, they are ordered by how close they appeared to the target in validation MD simulations, but in many cases the results are well within the radius expected due to stochastic variation.
+Therefore, these figures are best read as five nearly-equally-good candidates to produce the target morphology, and the general patterns spanning all five should be noted.